Toolkit Home | Press Outreach | Social Media | Data | Local Events | Proclamations | Graphics | Share Your Success

 Data is key to supporting your advocacy efforts on National Energy Assistance Day.
 Data helps quantify the magnitude of issues surrounding LIHEAP and energy affordability.
 Use the below data, or your own state or local data, to demonstrate the need for energy assistance and the impact it has on your community.

 Download individual charts from this page to incorporate into your materials for Energy Assistance Day.
-Or use the state data tables (here) to find more specific information for your area.
+Or use State Data Tables researched and prepared by NEADA (download here) to find more specific information for your area.

 The data are broken down into the following four sections: The Need for Energy Assistance, Utility Arrears, Winter Heating Expenditures, and The Impact of LIHEAP.